jpjacobpadilla/Stealth-Requests/README.md

 - robots: tuple[str]
 - canonical: str

-Heres an example of how to get the title of a page:
+Here's an example of how to get the title of a page:

 ```python
 import stealth_requests and requests